jenwachter/wpcomposed/README.md

 WordPress is loaded as a _package_ by referencing its source on GitHub, while [WordPress Packagist](http://wpackagist.org/) is loaded as a _repository_, which allows us to require plugins from it like we require packages from Packagist.

 When either the `update` or `install` Composer commands are run, the `wp-config-symlink` script is triggered, which creates a symlink from `vendor/wordpress/wp-config.php`, where WordPress expects to find a config file, to `config/wp-config.php`, where we manage our config file.
+Additionally, the `htaccess-symlink` scripted is triggered, which creates a symlink from `vendor/wordpress/wordpress/.htaccess`, where WordPress expects to find its .htaccess file to `.htaccess`, where we manage the .htaccess file.

 In addition to the symlink created by our Composer-hooked script, there is also a symlink in the `public` folder: